MonokuroInzanaito/ygopro-7210srv/README.md

 ## YGOPro(Server)
-OCG server data for 222/7210 data
+The server of YGOPRO 777DIY